 Latinos now comprise 18.9% of the U.S. population.
-This “minority majority” is a dynamic, rising population with heritages from Mexico, Cuba, Puerto Rico, South America, Central America, and many more.
-And the wellbeing of this diverse culture of people is the key to the future health of the nation.
+This is a dynamic, rising population with heritages from Mexico, Cuba, Puerto Rico, South America, Central America, and many more.
+And the wellbeing of this population is a key to the future health of the nation.
 To celebrate Hispanic Heritage Month (Sept.
 15 to Oct.
 15), let’s use #SaludTues on Tuesday, Oct.
-4, 2022, to explore the diversity of the Latino population and how we can improve Latino health.
-WHAT: #SaludTues: Exploring the Diversity of the Latino Population
+4, 2022, to explore the Latino population and how we can improve health for Latinos and all people.
+WHAT: #SaludTues: Exploring the Background of the Latino Population

 TIME/DATE: 1-2 p.m.
 EST (Noon-1 p.m.
 CST), Tuesday, Oct 4, 2022